walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ...
 A skyscraper with just a single floor isn't much of a skyscraper so the next step is to repeat this over and over.
 This is where `for` loops come in.
-Open your favorite text editor and create a new file in your js-plugins/{your-name} directory called `myskyscraper.js`, then type the following...
+Open your favorite text editor and create a new file in your scriptcraft/plugins/{your-name} directory, name the file `myskyscraper.js`, then type the following...

-    function skyscraper(floors)
+    exports.myskyscraper = function(floors)
     {
         floors = floors || 10; // default number of floors is 10
-        this.chkpt('skyscraper'); // saves the drone position so it can return there later for (var i = 0; i < floors; i++)
+        this.chkpt('myskyscraper'); // saves the drone position so it can return there later for (var i = 0; i < floors; i++)
         {
             this.box(blocks.iron,20,1,20).up().box0(blocks.glass_pane,20,3,20).up(3);
         }
-        return this.move('skyscraper'); // return to where we started };
+        return this.move('myskyscraper'); // return to where we started };

     load("../drone/drone.js");
-    Drone.extend('skyscraper',skyscraper);
+    Drone.extend('myskyscraper',myskyscraper);

 ... so this takes a little explaining.
-First I create a new function called skyscraper that will take a single parameter `floors` so that when you eventually call the `skyscraper()` function you can tell it how many floors you want built.
+First I create a new function called myskyscraper that will take a single parameter `floors` so that when you eventually call the `myskyscraper()` function you can tell it how many floors you want built.
 The first statement in the function `floors = floors || 10;` just sets floors to 10 if no parameter is supplied.
 The next statement `this.chkpt('myskyscraper')` just saves